uyousafzai54/RayTracing/README.md

 # RayTracing
-What do you do if you can't afford an Nvidia RTX GPU?
+What do you do when you can't afford an Nvidia RTX GPU?
 Build your own Ray Tracing Program!
 (C++)